 Current Board members have diverse practice, education, research, and automation expertise related to the Omaha System.
 To contact a specific Board member, use the following information.

-Kathy is a Professor and Ralston House Endowed Term Chair in Gerontological Nursing at the University of Pennsylvania School of Nursing, Associate Director of the New Courtland Center for Transitions and Health, and the Beatrice Renfield Visiting Scholar for the Visiting Nurse Association of New York.
-While a doctoral student, she conducted the first Omaha System study in an acute care setting.
-Kathy leads a program of federally and foundation funded research in the use of information technology to improve health care and clinical decision making for older adults.
-She is the author of more than 50 articles and chapters, and has been the Principal Investigator or a Co-Investigator on over 20 funded studies.
-Kathy instituted the use of the Omaha System in several research projects and directed the development of a clinical information system for translating research to practice.
-In this work, advanced practice nurses document nursing care using the Omaha System for patients during their hospital stays and one to three months in post acute care.
+Kathy is Professor and vanAmeringen Chair in Nursing Excellence at the University of Pennsylvania School of Nursing, Director of the Center for Integrative Science in Aging, and the Vice President of Research and Director of the Center for Homecare Policy and Research at the Visiting Nurse Service of New York.
+While a doctoral student, she conducted the first Omaha System study in acute care.
+Kathy leads a program of federally- and foundation-funded research in the use of information technology to improve health care and clinical decision making for older adults.
+She is the author of more than 200 abstracts, articles and chapters, and has been the Principal Investigator or a Co-Investigator on over 30 funded studies.
+At Penn Nursing, Kathy instituted the use of the Omaha System in several transitional care research projects.

 Pam is the Nursing Informatics Consultant for the State of Maine’s Public Health Nursing Program, the first statewide system to implement the Omaha System.
 Prior to accepting this position, she was a field public health nurse in rural Maine for 20 years.
 She has used the Omaha System in practice with maternal, child, adult and population focused clients.
 In 2002, she shared responsibility for the statewide implementation of the current electronic information system, which integrates the Omaha System into clinical nursing documentation.